The Stop Campus Hazing Act

 organizations that have violated them.

-• January 1, 2025: Institutions should begin collecting hazing statistics to include in the annual security report.
+• January 1, 2025: Institutions began collecting hazing statistics to include in the annual security report.

-• December 23, 2025: The Campus Hazing Transparency Report, which includes the violations that institutions begin documenting in July, must be publicly available.
+• December 23, 2025: The Campus Hazing Transparency Report, which includes the violations that institutions begin documenting in July, was made publicly available.
 The Campus Hazing Transparency Report must be updated at least two times a year.

 • October 1, 2026: Hazing statistics will first be included in the 2026 annual security report (2025 statistics).